Is Amalgam-Removal Dangerous

 Using detoxification can potentially speed the process and minimize toxicity reactions and symptoms experienced during this time, however.

-* I found this research abstract in Bio-Probe Newsletter Vol 14, May 1998 and I recommend Bio-Probe if you want information based on science rather than fad or fancy!
+* I found this research abstract in Bio-Probe Newsletter Vol 14, May 1998.
+Bio-Probe attempts to provide information based on science rather than fad or fancy!
 See Resources, in "Topics" section.

 Acute or other diagnosed cases of mercury toxicity are treated by a physician/toxicologist by using FDA approved metal binding drugs and that is beyond the scope of this pamphlet, but information is available!